When it comes to conversion tracking, a sale event happens when a user purchases your product or service. Examples include:

 3

-Once this is done, you will be redirected back to your Dub workspace and you should see that the integration is now installed.
+Once you click on Authorize, you will be redirected back to the Dub app settings page on Stripe, where you should see that the integration is now installed.

 Dub’s Stripe integration will automatically forward the following events to Dub: